We’ve heard the phrase ‘content is king’ on repeat for many years now. And we've all listened and churned out blog post after blog post.

 In recruitment, these will almost always fall into two categories, clients and candidates, and, depending on what industry you’re recruiting in, will probably depend on which is in most demand right now.

-For the sake of argument let’s say your key target right now is candidates because you’re working in one of the industries suffering from staffing shortages, let’s say it’s hospitality (because I love food and many of my favourite restaurants are short staffed right now).
+For the sake of argument let’s say your key target right now is candidates because you’re working in one of the industries suffering from staffing shortages, let’s say it’s STEM skills you're in need of.

-Instead of going into details of why we are experiencing staff shortages (I was actually at a wine tasting the other evening where the B and C words were banned), instead let’s talk about how to attract the candidates you’re short of.
+Instead of going into details of why we are experiencing staff shortages, instead let’s talk about how to attract the candidates you’re short of.

 The last few years have made people more practical.
 They choose career paths there is constant demand for.
 Work-life balance has become a much bigger consideration.